 Cornwall Council has divided the County into geographical areas.
 Each of these areas is served by a specific primary school, or in some cases, groups of schools.
 These areas are called 'designated areas' (you may also have heard these areas referred to as 'catchment' areas).
 The designated area used in Gwinear school's oversubscription criteria will be as defined by Cornwall Council.
 NB: not all schools prioritise on the basis of the designated area or use the Local Authority's defined area, however, entitlement to home to school transport will still be based on these areas.
-Your designated areas online at www.cornwall.gov.uk/admissions or by calling the Admissions and Transport Team on 0300 1234 101 or emailing schooladmissions@cornwall.gov.uk.
+Your designated school will not always be the one nearest to your home address.
+Maps are available for all designated areas online at www.cornwall.gov.uk/admissions or by calling the Admissions and Transport Team on 0300 1234 101 or emailing schooladmissions@cornwall.gov.uk.